sfoteini/ai-developer-challenge/content/en/docs/challenge/get-started.md

 To complete this challenge, you'll need to finish the designated collection of Microsoft Learn content before the challenge end date.

-Challenge start time: November 1, 2022
+Challenge start date: November 1, 2022

-Challenge end time: November 30, 2022
+Challenge end date: November 30, 2022

 ## Ready to get started?